mediassumani/SoccerU/Proposal.md

 SoccerU is an authenticated REST Api that servers real data for soccer leagues, teams, and players.

+## How

+Right now SoccerU is serving data from my own knowldge.
+However, I am aproaching a stage to scrap teams, leagues, and players data from an online website since there is no public external api.
+I will start with 1 league, 1 team, and 1 player then grow from there.

 ## Why?

 * I am creating SoccerU because...